mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/parameters.md

 ## Display Parameter Service

-The `IDisplayParameterService` is used to access and manipulate display parameters:
+The `IDisplayParameterService` is used to access and manipulate display parameters

 - `ParameterContainers` collection property
     - One per display parameter